 - Charitable remainder trusts

-Before exploring stretch IRA alternatives, however, it helps to review the stretch IRA as it currently stands, and how it may change.
+Before exploring stretch IRA alternatives, however, it helps to review the stretch IRA as it was and how that’s changed.

 The stretch IRA as it currently stands

-The stretch IRA preserves the tax-deferred status of an inherited IRA for most non-spouse beneficiaries.
-Under current law, the beneficiary — typically a child, grandchild, or great-grandchild— could stretch out the annual required minimum distributions (RMDs) they would owe over their own lifetime rather than the lifetime of the original account owner.
+The stretch IRA preserved the tax-deferred status of an inherited IRA for most non-spouse beneficiaries.
+Under its terms, the beneficiary — typically a child, grandchild, or great-grandchild— could stretch out the annual required minimum distributions (RMDs) they would owe over their own lifetime rather than the lifetime of the original account owner.

-That yields smaller RMDs and a smaller annual tax bill, allowing the funds that remain in the IRA to potentially deliver tax-deferred growth for decades longer.
-By taking advantage of the stretch IRA, in fact, families can even pass down an IRA from generation to generation, extending its tax-deferred (or tax-free, in the case of a Roth IRA) status to beneficiaries along the way.
+That yielded smaller RMDs and a smaller annual tax bill, allowing those funds that remain in the IRA to potentially deliver tax-deferred growth for decades longer.
+By taking advantage of the stretch IRA, in fact, families could even pass down an IRA from generation to generation, extending its tax-deferred (or tax-free, in the case of a Roth IRA) status to beneficiaries along the way.

-But the Setting Every Community Up for Retirement Enhancement Act, or the SECURE Act, which has received overwhelming bipartisan support in Congress and could be approved by the end of 2019, would likely change all that.
+But the Setting Every Community Up for Retirement Enhancement Act, or the SECURE Act, which was signed into law by President Trump on Dec.
+20, 2019, changes all that.

-In its latest iteration, it would also require certain non-spouse beneficiaries to drain an inherited traditional IRA entirely within 10 years of the original account owner’s death, thus eliminating the stretch IRA.
+But it would also require certain non-spouse beneficiaries to drain an inherited, traditional IRA entirely within 10 years of the original account owner’s death, thus eliminating the stretch IRA.
 The justification for this move is to offset the federal budget tax loss that would result from moving back RMD deadlines.
+(Under the Stretch provision, the 10-year limitation on post-death distributions does not apply to disabled and chronically ill individuals.)

-The loss of the stretch IRA, if that occurs, would “open the whole door to a lot of financial planning,” said Leon LaBrecque, chief growth officer of Sequoia Financial Group in Troy, Michigan, in an interview.
+The loss of the stretch IRA will “open the whole door to a lot of financial planning,” said Leon LaBrecque, chief growth officer of Sequoia Financial Group in Troy, Michigan, in an interview.
 “I’ve been doing this for 42 years and this would be the biggest change since the Roth IRA was introduced.”

 Stricter IRA withdrawal mandates for non-spouse beneficiaries would affect millions of households, he said, not just the extremely wealthy.